-26 Calculation of the best estimate
+21 Calculation of the best estimate

-- (1) An insurer must determine the best estimate as the sum of the expected present value of its future cash-flows, using a cash flow projection. - (2) The expected present value of future cash-flows is the probability-weighted average of future cash-flows, taking account of the time value of money, using the relevant risk-free interest rate term structure in accordance with regulation 35. - (3) The calculation of the best estimate must- - (a) be based upon up-to-date and credible information;
+- (1) An insurer must determine the best estimate as the sum of the expected present value of its future cash-flows, using a cash flow projection that includes all cash in- and out-flows required to settle the insurer's obligations over their lifetime. - (2) The expected present value of future cash-flows is the probabilityweighted average of future cash-flows, taking account of the time value of money, using the relevant risk-free interest rate term structure under regulation 23 for the relevant currency of that cash flow.